 Riddle has a flexible multi-user team option included in all plans.
 It features three team roles, designed to give different levels of quiz editing and creation access.

-But working collaboratively can pose some challenges – so we added different these roles, to help you manage your quiz maker team more effectively.
+We know that working collaboratively can pose some challenges – so we added different team roles, to help you manage your quiz maker team more effectively.

 Riddle team roles